Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 465 should be 94% quicker than the Radeon HD 3850 1GB overall, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 465 should theoretically be quite a bit faster than the Radeon HD 3850 1GB in general. (explain)

-Texel RateThe GeForce GTX 465 should be quite a bit (about 150%) better at texture filtering than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce GTX 465 should be a lot (more or less 150%) better at anisotropic filtering than the Radeon HD 3850 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 465 is superior to the Radeon HD 3850 1GB, by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 465 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison